Cécile McLorin Salvant

 Canadian Museum for Human Rights

 The Window sees her with pianist Sullivan Fortner for an album of duets, exploring and extending the tradition of the piano-vocal duo and its expressive possibilities.
-Along with a Grammy nod, the release ended up on many Best of 2018 lists, including Jazzwise and Rolling Stone.
+Along with a Grammy nod, the release ended up on many Best of 2018 lists, including those in Jazzwise and Rolling Stone.
 Her distinctive artistry shapes every inch of the record, creating moment after moment of exquisite beauty and strength.
-Her soulful and expressive voice harkens back to the seminal work of such artists as Billie Holiday, Sarah Vaughan and Ella Fitzgerald.
-Described by Wynton Marsalis as having, “poise, elegance, soul, humor, sensuality, power, virtuosity, range, insight, intelligence, depth and grace,” she is the jazz singer of our time.
+Her soulful and expressive voice harkens back to the seminal work of such artists as Billie Holiday, Sarah Vaughan, and Ella Fitzgerald.
+Described by Wynton Marsalis as having “poise, elegance, soul, humor, sensuality, power, virtuosity, range, insight, intelligence, depth and grace,” she is the jazz singer of our time.